 I am a doctoral candidate in political science at the University of Pennsylvania.
 For the 2017-18 academic year, I was a predoctoral fellow at the Institute for Security and Conflict Studies (ISCS) at George Washington University.
 Prior to Penn, I earned an M.A. in Political Science from Columbia University in 2010, an M.A. in International Relations from Seoul National University in 2007, and a B.Sc. in Government and Economics from the London School of Economics in 2004.

-I am proficient in Mandarin Chinese, a native in Korean, and a long time resident of England (some 15 years).
-In 2014, I conducted field research in Beijing as a visiting doctoral student at Peking University's School of International Studies.
-Prior to my field research, I participated in the Princeton in Beijing (2014) and Columbia in Beijing (2012) language immersion programs.
-From 2007 to 2009, I completed two years of military service as an English translator in the Republic of Korea Army, stationed at the Pan Mun Jom truce village inside the DMZ -- a place once described by former U.S. President Bill Clinton as "the scariest place on Earth."
-I am currently working on my dissertation in Washington D.C.
+I have lived in England for fifteen years, but I am a native Korean and am proficient in Mandarin Chinese.
+In 2014, I conducted field research in Beijing as a visiting doctoral student at Peking University's School of International Studies, and over two summers, I participated in the Princeton in Beijing (2014) and Columbia in Beijing (2012) language immersion programs.
+From 2007 to 2009, I completed two years of military service as an English translator in the Republic of Korea Army, stationed at the United Nations Command Security Battalion that protects the Pan Mun Jom truce village inside the Demilitarized Zone.

 For more information, please see my curriculum vitae here.